poem2018/poem2018.github.io/README.md

-# Academic Pages
 # About Me

 I am a Computer Science Ph.D. candidate at the University of Illinois at Urbana-Champaign (UIUC), advised by Prof. Arindam Banerjee.
-I also obtained my M.S. in Computer Science from UIUC, and a B.S. in Computer Engineering from the ZJU-UIUC Institute.
+I also obtained my M.S. in Computer Science from UIUC and a B.S. in Computer Engineering from the ZJU-UIUC Institute.

- :contentReference[oaicite:0]{index=0}

-My research interests lie broadly in generative AI, with a focus on diffusion and flow-matching models for fast, high-fidelity text-to-image generation and data-efficient image super-resolution. :contentReference[oaicite:1]{index=1}
+My research interests lie broadly in generative AI, with a focus on diffusion and flow-matching models for fast, high-fidelity text-to-image generation and data-efficient image super-resolution.

 I am also interested in large language models and retrieval-augmented generation (RAG).
-Recently, as a Machine Learning Research Intern at GE Healthcare, I worked on model-agnostic frameworks for temporal EHR modeling and RAG-style agents to improve downstream prediction performance. :contentReference[oaicite:2]{index=2}
+Recently, as a Machine Learning Research Intern at GE HealthCare, I worked on model-agnostic frameworks for temporal EHR modeling and RAG-style agents to improve downstream prediction performance.

 Here is my CV.

-# Publication
+# Publications

-- **MSP-SR: Multi-Stage Probabilistic Generative Super Resolution with Scarce High-Resolution Data**,
+- **MSP-SR: Multi-Stage Probabilistic Generative Super-Resolution with Scarce High-Resolution Data**,
   *Ruike Zhu*, Michael C. Weston, Arindam Banerjee, UAI 2025.
   We propose MSP-SR, a three-stage generative super-resolution framework that transfers knowledge from natural images to the medical domain using ControlNet-style conditioning.
-Under few-shot settings, MSP-SR significantly improves PSNR and LPIPS on multiple medical datasets, including a 32.2% PSNR gain and 46.0% lower LPIPS on OASIS. :contentReference[oaicite:3]{index=3}
+Under few-shot settings, MSP-SR significantly improves PSNR and LPIPS on multiple medical datasets, including a 32.2% PSNR gain and 46.0% lower LPIPS on OASIS.

 - **Beyond Parameters: Exploring Virtual Logic Depth for Scaling Laws**,
   *Ruike Zhu*, submitted to ICLR 2026.
-  This work systematically studies parameter-reuse patterns in large language models, introducing a cyclic repetition scheme that substantially improves reasoning performance, with up to 52% accuracy gains on reasoning tasks and more than 100% improvement on the AIME benchmark for fixed parameter budgets. :contentReference[oaicite:4]{index=4}
+  This work systematically studies parameter-reuse patterns in large language models, introducing a cyclic repetition scheme that substantially improves reasoning performance, with up to 52% accuracy gains on reasoning tasks and more than 100% improvement on the AIME benchmark for fixed parameter budgets.

 - **Generative Graph Dictionary Learning**,
-  Zhenyu Zeng, *Ruike Zhu*, Yizhou Xia, Hao Zeng, Hanghang Tong, ICML 2023.
+  Zhiceng Zeng, *Ruike Zhu*, Yizhou Xia, Hao Zeng, Hanghang Tong, ICML 2023.
-  We develop a generative framework for learning graph dictionaries that capture latent structural patterns, enabling more expressive and compact representations for downstream graph learning tasks. :contentReference[oaicite:5]{index=5}
+  We developed a generative framework for learning graph dictionaries that capture latent structural patterns, enabling more expressive and compact representations for downstream graph learning tasks.

 - **Weakly Supervised Two-Stage Training Scheme for Deep Video Fight Detection Model**,
   *Ruike Zhu*, Zixu Qi, Zhenyang Fu, Wei Chai, Volodymyr Kindratenko, ICTAI 2022.
-  We design a weakly supervised two-stage pipeline for violence detection in videos, combining coarse video-level supervision with refined frame-level modeling to improve robustness under limited labels. :contentReference[oaicite:6]{index=6}
+  We designed a weakly supervised two-stage pipeline for violence detection in videos, combining coarse video-level supervision with refined frame-level modeling to improve robustness under limited labels.

 ## Experience